BassmanBiff/colorcorrectionmatrix/README.md

 ## Contents
 This repository contains three related tools:
-- **extractColor**: Find and extract color values from a raw or processed image containing a 24-chip ColorChecker grid
+- **extractColor**: Find and extract color values from a raw or processed image containing a 24-chip ColorChecker grid.
-- **computeCCM**: Given two sets of color values, compute the color correction matrix (CCM) to convert from one to the other in XYZ color space.
+- **computeCCM**: Compute the color correction matrix (CCM) to convert from one set of colors to another other in XYZ space.
 - **correctColor**: Apply a CCM and other corrections to a raw or processed image.

 Each tool is described in detail below.